Built by engineers, for engineers

 Every architectural decision is intentional.
 Nothing is included by accident.

-This page is for the engineers who will live with this platform — the ones who own production, sign off on architecture reviews, and inherit the codebase.
+This page is for the engineers who will live with this platform — the ones who integrate against it, build modules on top of it, and sign off on architecture reviews.
 We will not soften anything for marketing here.

 What follows is the truth about how Clever Initiative is engineered: the layering, the data isolation guarantees, the runtime module loading, the security model, the test discipline, and the operational shape.
 Every claim below is enforced in code, in CI, or in a hard boundary that cannot be silently crossed.